syself/cluster-api-provider-hetzner/docs/caph/03-reference/02-hetzner-cluster.md

 ---
 title: HetznerCluster
-metatitle: "HetznerCluster: Cloud-init & CCM Configurations"
-sidebar: HetznerCluster
+metatitle: HetznerCluster Object Reference
-description: Efficiently provision bare metal machines with HetznerCluster using cloud-init, SSH keys, and custom control plane endpoints for seamless cluster management.
+description: In HetznerCluster you can define everything related to the general components of the cluster as well as those properties, which are valid cluster-wide.
 ---

 In HetznerCluster you can define everything related to the general components of the cluster as well as those properties, which are valid cluster-wide.